Shanghai Pilot FTZ Expansion: Why Foreign Investors Should Pay Attention

 Where is Lingang New Area?

-Lingang area is located in the southeast tip of Shanghai and is already home to many leading foreign companies like Tesla, General Electric (GE), and Siemens AG.
+Lingang area is located in the southeast tip of Shanghai and is already home to over 500 projects, which include the presence of leading foreign companies like Tesla, General Electric (GE), and Siemens AG.

 As per the latest plan, Lingang New Area will include a start-up area of 119.5 square kilometers, which can be divided into three parts: 76.5 square kilometers in the southern part of Lingang area, 24.7 square kilometers in the south area of Pudong International Airport, and 18.3 square kilometers in Lesser Yangshang Island.